 FUNDING AREAS: Youth services, education, higher education, human services

 IP TAKE: Urban schooling has been one of the biggest points of focus for the Lewis-Sebring Family Foundation over the years.
 Grants tend to go to large, well-established nonprofits, and grants in the millions of dollars aren’t uncommon.

-Unfortunately, the foundation doesn’t have a website or accept unsolicited grant requests.
+Public education is a Lewis-Sebring priority, and the foundation has been a prominent supporter of The Chicago Public Education Fund.
+The funder once awarded a $5 million grant to the University of Chicago to support its work to improve urban schooling in Chicago and nationwide.
 Other foundation grants have gone to the University of Chicago, the Chicago Symphony Orchestra, the Chicago Council on Global Affairs, and Chicago’s Museum of Science and Industry.
-As you can see, Lewis-Sebring giving tends to gravitate toward big-name and well-established institutions in the city that already have a pre-existing relationship with the couple.
+Lewis-Sebring giving tends to gravitate toward big-name and well-established institutions in the city that already have a pre-existing relationship with the couple.

 Most foundation grants range in size between $10,000 and $100,000 each.
 Assets and giving have remained fairly steady over recent years.
 View the funder's recent tax records to learn about past grantees.
 The Lewis-Sebring couple has strong ties to Evanston, as they and some of their children and grandchildren live in the suburb.
 However, the foundation also gives heavily in the city of Chicago.

 The Lewis-Sebring Family Foundation doesn’t have a website and doesn’t make its grantmaking processes known to the public.
 It does not appear to accept unsolicited grant applications.
 Direct general inquiries to the foundation at 847-328-4310.